alex-bellon/wikipedia/README.md

 ### Cartography, Geography
 - [Aoshima](https://en.wikipedia.org/wiki/Aoshima,_Ehime) - an island in Ehime Prefecture, Japan, known for its large number of feline residents.
 Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.
 - [Aral Sea](https://en.wikipedia.org/wiki/Aral_Sea) - once the fourth largest lake in the world, has been shrinking since the 60s, when rivers that fed it were diverted for Soviet irrigation projects.
+- [Doubly-landlocked countries](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) - A country is "doubly landlocked" or "double-landlocked" when it is surrounded only by landlocked countries (requiring the crossing of at least two national borders to reach a coastline).
 - [Northeast megalopolis](https://en.wikipedia.org/wiki/Northeast_megalopolis) is the most populous megalopolis located entirely in the United States, with over 50 million residents, as well as the most urbanized megalopolis in the United States and the megalopolis with the world's largest economic output.
 - [Satellite map images with missing or unclear data](https://en.wikipedia.org/wiki/Satellite_map_images_with_missing_or_unclear_data)
 - [Thankful Villages](https://en.wikipedia.org/wiki/Thankful_Villages) - settlements in England and Wales from which all their members of the armed forces survived World War I.